Skip to main content

 Wrapping up

-But writing a course isn’t the same as delivering one.
+Writing a complete course isn't the same as delivering one.
 Left on its own, ChatGPT leaves knowledge sitting still in chat history, in docs, in half-finished drafts.
-There’s no structure for learners.
+No structure for learners.
 No interaction.
-No way to see what’s landing.
+No way to see what's landing.

 ChatGPT helps you organize what you know.
-Coassemble helps you move it.
+Coassemble helps you move it straight into the tools your team already uses, starting with Slack.

 Your team already has the knowledge.
-Now it has a way to share it: clearly, quickly, and at scale.
+Now it has a way to share it: clearly, quickly, and where work actually happens.

 FAQs about AI course creator ChatGPT free